Eppo-exp/eppo-docs/docs/experiments/interpreting-experiments/experiment-progress-bar.md

 The goal of the progress bar is to measure whether we have gathered enough data to be confident in making a decision.

 To view the progress bar, we must first navigate to the **Experiments** tab from the left panel.
 The progress bar can be seen in the list item card for each experiment in the experiment list.
 It can also be seen in the right panel if we click the card.
-Hovering over the progress bar shows we more details like the % lift that can be detected with the assignments seen so far.
+Hovering over the progress bar shows we more details like the % lift that can be detected with the assignments seen so far:

 ![Progress on list page](../../../static/img/interpreting-experiments/progress-card.png)

-we can also see the progress bar on the details page for each experiment.
+we can also see the progress bar on the details page for each experiment:

 ![Progress on details page](../../../static/img/interpreting-experiments/progress-details.png)

-Furthermore, when hovering over a progress bar, additional information about the current progress of the experiment is shown
+Furthermore, when hovering over a progress bar, additional information about the current progress of the experiment is shown:

 ![Progress bar popover](../../../static/img/interpreting-experiments/progress-popover.png)